-- (a) a customer-sited energy storage system that is owned, leased, or operated by a residential or non-residential customer of an electric public utility; or - (b) a front-of-the meter energy storage system located in the service area of an electric public utility. - c.
-The board shall reserve at least one third of the upfront incentives for customer classes or deployment scenarios that face greater economic hurdles, including, but not limited to low-to-moderate income customers, customers sited in overburdened communities, and owners of stand-alone energy storage systems who do not qualify for federal investment tax credits. - d.
+- (a) a customer-sited energy storage system that is owned, leased, or operated by a residential or non-residential customer of an electric public utility; or - (b) a front-of-the-meter energy storage system located in the service area of an electric public utility. - c.
+The board shall reserve at least one third of the upfront incentives provided to customer-sited energy storage systems for customer classes or deployment scenarios that face greater economic hurdles, including, but not limited to, low-to-moderate income customers and customers sited in overburdened communities. - d.
 In the course of developing the pilot program, the board shall consider revising the eligibility requirement for net-metering for solar energy systems that requires that the capacity of the solar energy system be no greater than the annualized electricity usage of the facility to which the solar energy system supplies electricity, in order to accommodate the inclusion of energy storage system capacity, as well as the potential for future electric vehicle capacity.
 The board shall include its recommendation in the report required by section 7 of this act. - e.
-The pilot program shall be designed to achieve or exceed, together with other programs established by the board, the energy storage goals established by subsection d. of section 1.
-P.L.2018, c.17 (C.48:3-87.8). - f.
+The pilot program shall be designed to achieve or exceed, together with other programs established by the board, the energy storage goals established by subsection d. of section 1 of P.L.2018, c.17 (C.48:3-87.8).

+- f.
 The program shall not prevent energy storage systems from providing services to, or participating in, the wholesale market.
-Any evaluation of costs and benefits of energy storage systems shall include benefits that accrue directly or indirectly to ratepayers due to the participation of the energy storage systems in wholesale markets.
+Any evaluation of costs and benefits of energy storage systems shall include benefits that accrue directly or indirectly to ratepayers due to the participation of the energy storage systems in wholesale markets. - g.

-g.
 The pilot program shall be closed immediately upon the adoption of the rules and regulations required pursuant to section 8 of this act.